bufbuild/docs.buf.build/docs/generate/usage.md

 ### Generating using multiple templates {#multiple-templates}

-The [`buf.gen.yaml`][buf-gen-yaml] file enables you to configure one generation template.
-For cases where you need to use multiple templates for the same [input], we recommend using multiple configuration files with different names.
+The [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) file enables you to configure one generation template.
+For cases where you need to use multiple templates for the same [input](../reference/inputs.md), we recommend using multiple configuration files with different names.

 If you needed to use one template for Go and a different template for Java, for example, you could create a `buf.gen.go.yaml` file and a `buf.gen.java.yaml` file and use separate commands to generate